-You can make a claim by filling in a Delay Repay form online, printing a form off and posting it to the specified address (each rail service will have a different address) or going to your local station and picking a form up.
+You can make a claim by filling in a Delay Repay form online, or posting a physical form to the specified address.

-You will need to send proof so you will need either the ticket itself, a receipt or, in the case of a season ticket, a copy of the ticket.
+You will need to send proof, so you will need either the ticket itself, a receipt, or a copy of the ticket.

-There is a great service provided by Delay Repay Sniper to help you make sure you get every bit of compensation you are entitled to.
-For £3.75 a month they will send you nightly emails with links to relevant claims that may have affected your journey along with a link to a downloadable claim form.
+There is a great service provided by Delay Repay Genie.
+For £3.75 a month, they will send you nightly emails with links to relevant claims that may have affected your journey, along with a link to a downloadable claim form.
 This is a great way to keep on top of the delays you suffer.

 Even better, for £20 a month they can monitor up to 20 routes for you, and provide a quick ‘click to claim’ service.